+III.
 ACADEMIC RECRUITMENT AND ADMISSION

-The mission of graduate education at West Chester University is to provide high-quality, accessible graduate degree, professional growth, certification, and certificate programs responsive to students' needs for professional development and educational enrichment.
-The offerings reflect a wide range of master's programs as well as a selected number of doctorate, specialist and professional growth opportunities.
+The mission of graduate education at West Chester University is to provide high-quality, accessible graduate degree programs, such as the Clinical Psychology PsyD program, responsive to students' needs for professional development and educational enrichment.
 The quality of programs is enhanced by the graduate students' access to and interaction with faculty and by the richness of the diverse student body.
 The graduate programs are integrated with the research, outreach, and development functions of the University.
 The faculty fosters excellence in teaching and promotes an intellectual environment that actively supports quality graduate education.